ivanplat1/ledger-fox-bot/README_TESTING.md

 # Testing Guide

-This document describes how to run and write tests for the LedgerFox bot.
+This document describes how to run and write tests for the ExpenseCatBot.

 ## Setup